Different coverage = Different prices

 The article suggested dropping under and uninsured motorist coverage from your policy.
 To me, this is the most important part of the coverage, next to liability, on your policy.
 Your auto policy can be broken down into three areas which are:

 1. Liability: This is what covers everyone else if you cause an accident.
 It covers their medical and pain and suffering, known and bodily injury, and their vehicle, knowns as property damage.

 2. Comprehensive and Collision coverage: This is what covers your vehicle.
 It protects your vehicle against damage done by either yourself or another driver who may not have insurance.

 3. Underinsured and Uninsured Motorist Coverage: This coverage protects you as the driver of your vehicle should the other driver not have any, or, not enough insurance to cover your injuries and pain and suffering.
 Most people would argue, “well I have good medical insurance for that,” which is great.
 However, what happens if you can’t go back to work the right way?
 What if you are laid up in bed for over a month, two months, or three months?
 Who pays your mortgage while you are away from work?
 What about the other bills you can’t pay because you miss work because you can’t move because of your injuries?

 Don’t think this happens!
-It does, every day.
+It does happen, every day, and ruins peoples’ lives.
+People become swamped by bills and become very financially stressed.
 It has happened to my very own clients.
 I have a client who has been out of work for a year now when he was hit by another driver that fled the scene.
-He did not have uninsured motorist coverage and he was injured so severely he has not been able to perform his work as a plumber.
+In order to try saving money by lowering coverage, he did not have uninsured motorist coverage and he was injured so severely he has not been able to perform his work as a plumber.
 He has basically had to live off his wife’s meager income and they have had severe financial difficulties.
 Had he carried uninsured motorist coverage in the amount recommended of 100/300, there would have been up to $100,000 for him to help out.